DKulan/logs-analysis/README.md

 # Queries used:
-// (The news_log.py should generate these views for you)
+- The news_log.py should generate these views for you

 # Generate view to list the top articles